-Our Senior Loan officer can tell you which loans would be best for you and can guide you through the application process.
+Our Senior Loan officer, Ramon Silva, can tell you which loans would be best for you and can guide you through the application process.

 The New Bedford Economic Development Council, Inc. (NBEDC) established this assistance program with funds provided by the City of New Bedford made available under the Community Development Block Grant (CDBG) entitlement and funding provided by the US Small Business Administration (SBA).
 The Micro-Loan Program is designed to assist micro-enterprises, defined by the Department of Housing and Urban Development (HUD) in regulation 24 CFR 570.201(0) as businesses having 5 employees or less, one or more of whom owns the business at the time of application.